Risk to life warning as Storm Eowyn to sweep strong winds and rain across UK

 It follows the “benign” grey, cloudy weather and outbreaks of rain seen by much of the country earlier in the week.

-The Met Office has issued a yellow wind warning from midnight on Friday to midday on Saturday across the whole of Northern Ireland and the western half of Scotland, including Glasgow, as the storm sweeps through the country, with these areas expected to be the most affected.
+The Met Office has issued a yellow wind warning from midnight on Friday across most of the UK, including the south-west of England, the Midlands, northern England, Northern Ireland and Scotland, as the storm sweeps through the country.

+The disruption is not expected to affect inland areas in the south-east of the country, including London, but will hit the coast, with the warning extending to Brighton and Dover.

+The forecaster issued an additional warning from midnight on Saturday to late afternoon that day across Scotland and the far north of England.

 Met Office spokeswoman Andrea Bishop said: “Storm Eowyn will bring a period of very unsettled, potentially disruptive, weather to the UK through Friday and into Saturday.